 The houses that look so much like investments actually eat cash.
 Built by remittances, many sit on uneven ground in areas at risk of landslides, or in places disconnected from sewers and roads.
 Often, the grand homes remain empty, as migrants opt to stay in the U.S. and their families prefer the comfort of their neighborhoods.

-In a country that is losing tens of thousands of its citizens to migration every year, 9 in 10 residents leave because of a lack of economic opportunity.
-Every year, the estimated 3 million Guatemalans in the U.S. send vast amounts of money home to try to improve life for their families.
-In 2021, buoyed by the Biden Administration’s stimulus package, remittances to Guatemala reached a record $15.3 billion—making up 17.8% of the nation’s entire economy (compared with 9.2% in 2011).
-But every year, the remittances, along with tens of millions of dollars in U.S. aid, fail to improve the situation at home.
+Guatemala is losing tens of thousands of its citizens to migration annually, and 9 in 10 leave because of a lack of economic opportunity.
+Every year, the 3 million Guatemalans living in the U.S. send vast amounts of money home to try to improve life for their families.
+In 2021, buoyed by the Biden Administration’s stimulus package, remittances to Guatemala reached a record $15.3 billion—making up 17.8% of the nation’s economy (compared with 9.2% in 2011).
+And every year, the remittances, along with tens of millions of dollars in U.S. aid, fail to improve the situation at home.
 And the flow of people northward gets stronger.

 The swell of migrants has stirred endless noisy debate in the U.S. But their money moves silently, largely ignored in policy and rhetoric alike.